WHO I WORK WITH

 Through movement, breath, and somatic practices, we’ll work on regulating your nervous system, releasing stored emotions, and cultivating a sense of safety and presence in your body.
 This can also help shift rigid or avoidant relationships with movement, food, and self-image into something that feels more intuitive, freeing, and compassionate.

-It’s easy to feel like you are never enough—the pressure to do it all, do it perfectly, or do it the “right way” is overwhelming.
-It’s just as easy to measure your worth by how much you accomplish, how well you perform, or how others respond to you–But that isn’t where your value comes from.
+It’s too easy to feel like you are never enough—the pressure to do it all, do it perfectly, or do it the “right way” is overwhelming.
+It’s too simple to measure your worth by how much you accomplish, how well you perform, or how others respond to you– but that isn’t where your value comes from.

 You might not always recognize how much you’ve given your power away, but your body and heart do.
 The tension, the exhaustion, the second-guessing, the feeling that no matter how much you give, it’s still not enough—it all lives in your nervous system, shaped by personal experiences and societal systems designed to keep you small.
 But you don’t have to stay stuck here.